Tartar Sauce

 This post may contain affiliate links.
 Please read our disclosure policy.

-With its tangy flavor and creamy consistency this is the perfect pairing to all kinds of fish and seafood dishes.
+With its tangy flavor and creamy consistency, this is the perfect pairing to all kinds of fish and seafood dishes.

 Spoon in a small bowl of Tartar Sauce.

 Tartar sauce is probably the number one sauce people love to see sidled up to their seafood.
 Its tangy flavor and creamy yet interesting consistency make it the perfect pairing to all kinds of fish and seafood dishes, from shrimp cocktail to fried oysters to broiled salmon.
-And homemade tartar sauce takes minutes to make, and tastes so much better than the stuff in the jars.
+And homemade tartar sauce takes minutes to make and tastes so much better than the stuff in the jars.

 Spoon scooping Tartar Sauce from a bowl.

-What is Tartar Sauce?
+What Is Tartar Sauce?

-Tartar sauce is a mayonnaise-based sauce blended with capers, dill pickles, onions or shallots, lemon juice and other herbs and seasonings.
+Tartar sauce is a mayonnaise-based sauce blended with capers, dill pickles, onions or shallots, lemon juice, and other herbs and seasonings.
 Serve it with fish and seafood, particularly fried fish and seafood.
 But also think of it with other types of food, like beef and vegetables.
 Some versions have capers or olives added – here we go with capers, as well as fresh tarragon, plus a bit of Dijon mustard.
 You can use dill can in place of the tarragon if you like.

 Small glass jar or Tartar Sauce.

-What to Serve with Tartar Sauce:
+What to Serve with Tartar Sauce

 You can use this sauce in so many ways!
 It doesn’t last long, so make sure you find something to pair any leftover sauce with!
-Other than seafood dishes, it goes well with all kind of vegetable dishes.
+Other than seafood dishes, it goes well with all kinds of vegetable dishes.
 Try it with fried zucchini coins!

 Green plate with a Crab Cake topped with tartar sauce.